 Tekamlo (aliskiren and amlodipine) is supplied as follows:

-All strengths are packaged in bottles and unit-dose blister packages (10 strips of 10 tablets) as described below.
+All strengths are packaged in bottles and unit-dose blister packages (10 strips of 10 tablets) as described in Table 2.

 Table 2: Tekamlo Tablets Supply

 |Aliskiren hemifumarate /amlodipine besylate||Side 1||Side 2||Bottle of 30||Bottle of 90||Blister Packages of